Atavic/user.js-tweaker/README.md

 * Chrome support (I will not add)
 * Firefox security related issue which needs to be fixed within the source code
-* Already infected installations which are faked or bundled/manipulated with OpenCandy or Trojans
+* Already infected installations which are faked or bundled/manipulated with OpenCandy/Trojans/SpyWare ...
 * Is not an alternative to Tor Firefox Bundle
 * Since the addon only loads with Firefox this can not close the hole between new installation of FF and automatically use the hardened settings from the beginning